andrewdalpino/UltraZoom/README.md

 # Ultra Zoom

 A fast single image super-resolution (SISR) model for upscaling images with ultra high-quality.
-Ultra Zoom uses a two-stage "zoom in and enhance" mechanism that uses a fast deterministic upscaling algorithm to zoom in and then enhances the image through a residual pathway that operates primarily in the low-resolution subspace of a deep neural network.
-As such, Ultra Zoom requires less resources than upscalers that predict every new pixel de novo - making it outstanding for real-time image processing.
+Ultra Zoom uses a two-stage "zoom in and enhance" mechanism that uses a fast deterministic upscaling algorithm to upscale the image and then enhances through a residual pathway that operates primarily in the low-resolution subspace of a deep neural network.

 ## Key Features

-- **Fast and scalable**: Instead of predicting de novo pixels, Ultra Zoom uses a unique "zoom in and enhance" approach that combines the speed of deterministic bicubic interpolation with the power of a deep neural network.
+- **Fast and scalable**: Instead of predicting de novo pixels, Ultra Zoom uses a unique "zoom in and enhance" mechanism that combines the speed of deterministic bicubic interpolation with the power of a deep neural network.

 - **Full RGB**: Unlike many efficient SR models that only operate in the luminance domain, Ultra Zoom operates within the full RGB color domain enhancing both luminance and chrominance for the best possible quality.

-- **Denoising and Deblurring**: During the enhancement stage, the model removes multiple types of noise and blur making images look crisp and clean.
+- **Denoising and Deblurring**: Removes multiple types of noise and blur making images look crisp and clean.

 ## Demo